Allergic Irritability in Children

-For years I’ve been dealing with children troubled by multiple allergy problems and wondered how they get through a full school-day?
+For years I’ve been dealing with kids allergies, children troubled by multiple allergy problems and wondered how they get through a full school-day?
 What with their itchy eczematous skin, their snuffly and irritable noses and wheezy chests, they carry a significant burden of ill health.
 Adults know how to complain (and rarely hold back), whereas some children don’t know any better.
 They think everyone goes around with a bunged up nose, wheezy chest and an almost perpetual tiredness.
 If the nasal allergy is especially troublesome the child may get intermittent hearing loss.
 One day he’s bright and alert in class, inter-reacting and cooperating.
 Next day he seems distant and detached, ignoring questions or not fully grasping what’s going on.
 The teachers are at a loss to explain these variations in attentiveness and the boy’s parents can’t quite understand the situation either.
 It’s not uncommon for these children to be labelled ‘difficult’.

 Nasal allergy also provokes intense fatigue.
 If an affected child is not treated he misses out on ordinary children’s activities and can be isolated and ignored.
 He’s not picked for the football team even though he loves the game.
 And if he’s picked he’s usually last choice and then put in goals, out of harm’s way.
 And secretly he’d love to be a striker, fast footed and skilful.
 He knows he’s well able to take the ball around defences.
 If only he could get the chance.
 If only he didn’t feel so tired all the time.
 If only he didn’t have to stop every five yards to blow his nose, if only he didn’t have to take a puff of his asthma inhaler in front of everyone.
 If only, if only……

 I’ve been talking about this for years to the point of being considered a crank.
 Then an article appeared in a reputable medical journal that summarised my observations to a tee.
 (Making the allergic child happy: treating more than symptoms, H.P. van Bever & P.C.
 Potter, Clinical & Experimental Allergy Reviews, 6, 6-9).
 Suddenly I knew how right I’d been.
-Now I realized that I wasn’t the only one making these comments.
+Now I realised that I wasn’t the only one making these comments.
 The difference was that while my observations were no more than just that, observations, the authors of this piece had the scientific background to stand over their claims.